 Borders Group: Superstore or Bust!

 In early 2005, Borders was blissfully unaware of the looming threat posed by Amazon.
-In the annual report that year, the company acknowledged struggles but sounded confident in its plan to double down on brick-and-mortar bookstores.
+In the annual report that year, the company acknowledged struggles, but sounded confident in its plan to double down on brick-and-mortar bookstores.

 In hindsight, the notion that Borders could be saved by building more superstores is comical.
-But that’s precisely what investors bet on at the time.
+But that’s exactly what investors bet on at the time.
 In 2007, the first Kindle hit the market.
 By 2010, Amazon’s e-book sales surpassed paperback sales for the first time.
 In February 2011, Borders filed for bankruptcy.